 The Commissioning of a Tigo system is divided into 2 stages:

-- If you haven't already, read "Create a Tigo System - using web browser.".
+- If you haven't already, read "Create a Tigo System - using Energy Intelligence Site (Web Browser)".

-- If your system is 50 modules or less, use the Tigo SMART Application.
+- If your system is 50 modules or less, use the Tigo Energy Intelligence App.

 Using Tigo SMART Asset Management (Click here to learn more) you can replace many of the on-site field tests with remote online tests, saving time and money.

 Attached is an exhaustive guide of this process for large systems, with everything you need to commission your system from start to finish.
 The key steps are highlighted below.